-- Be signed by the child's parent or guardian; - Document normal days and hours of care; - Document meals to be served during the hours of care. - Be updated annually (In the month of August, ECCI will mail centers a renewal report used to renew the children's enrollment);
+- Be signed by the child's parent or guardian; - Document normal days and hours of care; - Document meals to be served during the hours of care.

+• Be updated annually.
+(In the month of September, ECCI will email all centers instructions on how to print and enrollment renewal which includes; enrollment forms and MBF's) for the upcoming fiscal year.

-How to enroll children on Minute Menu CX
+How to enroll children on Minute Menu CX and Kidkare

-Type & complete all required fields under the ENROLL CHILD button in your assigned Minute Menu (MM) CX account.
+Type & complete all required fields under the ENROLL CHILD button in your assigned Minute Menu CX account/KidKare.
 Enrollment information cannot be finalized or saved properly if any required field is incomplete.
-Please refer to training video for Enroll New Child: